siphiwemanda/Memory-Game-/README.md

 # How to play
 The game starts when you click the fist card.
 The card will flip over and reveal the picture behind it.
-Click on any other open card on the grid, it will flip over and reveal the picture behind it.
+Click on any other unopened card on the grid, it will flip over and reveal the picture behind it.
 If the two cards match they will stay open.
 Keep playing until you have matched all the cards!